cattymod/beta-gui/README.md

 See https://docs.turbowarp.org/development/getting-started to setup the complete environment.

-If you just want to play with the GUI then it's the same process as upstream scratch-gui.
+If you just want to play with the GUI then it's the same process as [scratchfoundation/scratch-gui](https://github.com/scratchfoundation/scratch-gui/).

 ## License